 This class is a placeholder for some useful methods (including error reporting and initialization of basic classes).
 You may wish to enhance it for use in your analyzer.

-Do not modify any other given java source files.
 You are allowed to create new java classes as you wish.

-Make sure that you understand the use of all the classes semanticAnlyzer/\.java and general-Helpers/\.java
+Make sure that you understand the use of all the classes semanticAnlyzer/.java, qeneralHelpers/.java, and treeNodes/.java.

 Tasks: